iip-ecosphere/platform/platform/tools/tools.maven.python/README.md

 The compiler plugin supports the following configuration settings:
   - `failOnError` (default `true`, user property `python-compile.failOnError`): Whether the build process shall fail if Python compile errors are detected.
   - `skip` (default `false`, user property `python-compile.skip`) skips the execution of this plugin.
+  - `ignoreText` (default `imported but unused;is assigned to but never used`, user property `python-compile.ignoreText`) defines substrings separated by ; that indicate lines of the pyflakes output to not be emitted as result

 ## Python test plugin